Puerto Rico is using residents' home batteries to back up its grid

 Luma has tapped the VPP three times so far, including once last week.
 The frequency is expected to ramp up in the summer when temperatures get hotter.

-The program is designed to address common fears about energy sharing and lingering mistrust of Luma and the government-run utility that preceded it.
+The program’s design addresses common fears about energy sharing and lingering mistrust of Luma and the government-run utility that preceded it.
 Customers can determine how much power they want to keep in their battery for their own reserve.
 They receive a notification before a dispatch occurs, and can opt-out of it if they want to keep their battery full.

 There is also a financial benefit for them — Luma is paying solar providers $1.25 per kilowatt-hour, and the companies split the revenue with their customers.
 Sonnen is offering enrollees a flat annual rate of $750 with a possible year-end bonus depending on how much the batteries are dispatched.
 Sunrun is paying customers $1 per kWh contributed.